CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 gh cli GH_TOKEN

-• You can directly use the default Token — secrets.GITHUB_TOKEN (automatically generated during GitHub Actions execution).
+You can directly use the default token —

-• The default Token has some basic permissions; if the command you want to execute does not have enough permissions, you will need to use a Personal Access Token.
-It is recommended to create a PAT using a shared account for team use.
+The default token has some basic permissions.
+If the command requires higher permissions, use a Personal Access Token.
+For teams, it is recommended to create a PAT using a shared account.

-GitHub Actions has been developed; the next step is to replace the GitHub Hosted Runner with our own Self-hosted Runner.
+GitHub Actions is already developed.
+The next step is to replace the GitHub Hosted Runner with your own Self-hosted Runner.

-GitHub Hosted Runner has a free quota of 2,000 minutes per month (starting), running such small automation tasks doesn’t take much time, and since it runs on Linux machines, the cost is very low, possibly not even reaching the free limit; there’s no need to switch to a Self-hosted Runner.
-Changing the Runner also requires ensuring the Runner environment is correct (for example, GitHub Hosted Runner comes with gh cli, while self-hosted Runner needs to have it installed properly), this article is purely for educational purposes to demonstrate the switch.
+GitHub Hosted Runner offers a free quota of 2,000 minutes per month (starting point).
+Running small automation tasks usually takes little time and runs on Linux machines at a low cost, so you might not even reach the free limit; it’s not necessary to switch to a Self-hosted Runner.
+Switching runners also requires ensuring the runner environment is set up correctly (for example, GitHub Hosted Runner comes with the gh CLI pre-installed, but for a self-hosted Runner, you need to install it yourself).
+This article switches runners purely for teaching purposes.

 Adding a Self-hosted Runner